 The KPIs in this report allow you to see the volume of emails sent, unique opens, unique clicks, their corresponding rates and the volume of leads generated by the email sends.
 By default, the report will show data for all emails (of the filtered types) for the time frame.
 By utilizing the Email Name filter, you can scale back the data displayed to be specific to an individual email.

-Lead Conversion by Email Sent
+What does the Lead Conversion by Email Sent chart show?

 This chart will allow you to see month-by-month what your lead conversion volume has been for the emails sent within each month.
 What's interesting about this view is that it allows you to see both the information based on the date the email (which generated the lead) was sent, as well as the months following the email send in which leads were entered.